-In Fig. 6, the solid line shows the tolerable level of interference from an un-modulated sine wave interferer in the absence of noise masking while the broken line shows the effect of noise masking at the limit of reception.
-The mask is applicable only to a single sine wave interferer (see also Attachment 7 to Annex 8).

 4.5 Impact of spurious and harmonic radiated emissions on the amateur service and relevant protection requirements

 The three frequency ranges being considered for WPT-EV do not overlap with, and have reasonable separation from, the 135.7-137.8 kHz and 472 kHz amateur frequency bands.
 Therefore, receiver sensitivity suppression (out-of-band) has not been considered a problem.